 Because the personnel in hotels, petrol stations and supermarkets are generally not trained bakers, manufacturers can choose to deliver frozen croissant or Danish pastry dough that has been rolled, folded and pre-proofed.
 All the restaurant or outlet has to do is put them in the oven and bake as specified on the box – for appealing, crisp pastries time after time.

-At DuPont, we have obtained good results with frozen, pre-proofed pastry dough using an ingredient system comprising an emulsifier, enzyme complex, stabiliser and ascorbic acid.
+At Nutrition & Biosciences, we have obtained good results with frozen, pre-proofed pastry dough using an ingredient system comprising an emulsifier, enzyme complex, stabiliser and ascorbic acid.
 As we described in a previous issue of Bakery Performance, our frozen croissants had almost the same volume after baking directly from the freezer as a freshly made croissant.

 Next step: non-proofed